ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 - Correct useful throughput is at least 85% of the leading compared gateway, or maintainers record the narrowly permitted expiring exception after profiles show no actionable dominant seam and all semantic/operational gates remain green.
 - Latency, CPU, allocation, GC, and memory are reported, and audit/operational suites remain green after optimization.

-### Milestone 6 — Tracing and release readiness (Tickets 50–52)
+### Milestone 6 — Tracing and release readiness (Tickets 51–53)

 Add supported OpenTelemetry integration in its dependency-bearing module, compiling examples and migration documentation, then perform the final public API, environment-intersection, MiMa, clean-checkout, and release review.
+Ticket 52 is also the convergence point for the independent acquisition, batch-lookup, transform, and fixed-route mixed branches, so none can be omitted from release merely because it did not block the Federation audit or operational spine.

 Exit checks: